-There are three basic weapons you can use to inflict your environment on your Azure subscription.
+When choosing an Azure deployment tool, there are three basic weapons you can use to push your environment out to your Azure subscription.
 All of them have pros and cons, and all of them have faithfully devoted acolytes.
 Those approaches are…

 ARM templates are essentially JSON payloads delivered to the Azure Resource Manager engine to tell it what to deploy with what values for what parameters.
 As new automation functionality becomes available, it shows up in ARM before it shows up anywhere else – it’s just JSON and doesn’t require an updated to az cli or powershell, so it’s easy to broadcast.
 They’re declarative and handy for controlling configuration drift.
 They’re logged in your Resource Group as Deployments, and the Deployments blade does a decent-but-not-great job of helping you locate failure points if something goes wrong with your template.

 And something will.
 An ARM template has to pass validation twice – once for properly-formatted JSON, and again for properly-formatted ARM instructions.
 A mistyped ARM Template function will sail through JSONLint and still fail to deploy.
 You can get better (but still not ideal) error messages with powershell – Test-AzResourceGroupDeployment looks like it does what you want, but you have to dig into the return status to find anything useful.
 The base command just shows you the same failure you saw in the portal.
 To pry the details out, you have to do something like: